Top Shoplifting Lawyers in Bradenton and Sarasota

 Our Attorneys Fight Your Shoplifting Arrest

 Under Florida law, there is no specific statute regarding shoplifting.
 However, shoplifting is prosecuted under Section 812.014 of the Florida statutes, which covers “theft, robbery and related crimes.”
 Most of us consider shoplifting a minor crime, but the loss of inventory from stores due to shoplifting can cost the U.S. retail industry billions each year.
 Therefore, many states treat this crime very seriously and have enacted strict penalties for those convicted of shoplifting.
-If you have been arrested for shoplifting, let a Sarasota or Bradenton shoplifting lawyer at Fowler & Fowler, P.A. help.
+If you have been arrested for shoplifting, let a Sarasota or Bradenton shoplifting lawyer at Fowler Law Group, P.A. help.